pitherj/rrchecklist/README.md

 These checklists are designed to complement the following guidelines document (preprint available [here](https://pitherj.github.io/example_reproducible_workflow/more/Pither_Vis-Dunbar_concise_guidelines_preprint.pdf)):

 Pither, J. and Vis-Dunbar, M. (2026).
 Concise guidelines and complementary checklists for improving research reliability and reproducibility.
-CC BY-NC-SA 4.0.
+CC BY-NC 4.0.

 You are welcome to clone this GitHub repo in order to tailor the checklists to your own needs.
 If you do, please cite both the guidelines document and this R package: